Lima Memorial Health System Logo

 A positive test result may mean that you have syphilis.
 If the screening test is positive, the next step is to confirm the diagnosis with a more specific test for syphilis, such as FTA-ABS.
 The FTA-ABS test will help distinguish between syphilis and other infections or conditions.

 How well the RPR test can detect syphilis depends on the stage of the infection.
-The test is most sensitive (almost 100%) during the middle stages of syphilis.
-It is less sensitive during the earlier and later stages of the infection.
+The test is most sensitive (almost 100%) during the middle (secondary and latent) stages of syphilis.
+It is less sensitive during the early (primary) and late (tertiary) stages of the infection.

 Some conditions may cause a false-positive test, including: